Quattro99/PowerShellScripts/Azure/Entra ID/Enterprise Application/Access Token Lifetime/README.md

 ## Overview

-This PowerShell script manages Azure Active Directory (Azure AD) token lifetime policies by creating a new token lifetime policy that sets the access token lifetime to 12 hours and binding it to a specified application.
-It leverages the Microsoft Graph PowerShell SDK to interact with Azure AD.
+This PowerShell script manages Microsoft Entra ID (Entra ID) token lifetime policies by creating a new token lifetime policy that sets the access token lifetime to 12 hours and binding it to a specified application.
+It leverages the Microsoft Graph PowerShell SDK to interact with Entra ID.

 ## Table of Contents